matloff/TidyverseSkeptic/README.md

     that it makes R easier to teach to non-programmers, **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

+* RStudio has done an admirable job in bringing more women and underrepresented minorities into R.  Yet by saddling them with the complicated Tidyverse system, RStudio has made it more difficult for these groups to make contributions to the language, in the form of writing CRAN packages, authoring books and so on.

 ### RStudio's role in R, an open source project